Skatteetaten/vagrant-hashistack/template/dev/README.md

 You may edit the `99-override.hcl` or add you own.
 Any valid configuration added to these directories will be added and lexically merged.

-## Pre- and post-startup playbooks
+### Pre- and post-startup playbooks
 This vagrantbox will execute ansible playbooks put in two special directories `conf/ansible/playbooks/prestart` and `conf/ansible/playbooks/poststart`.
-This gives the flexibility to configure all aspects of the hashistack as well as run tasks needed for tests or demo purposes as part of `vagrant up` Note; The playbooks are included into the main run, so the syntax in the [example](/playbooks/prestart/0-example.yml) must be followed..
+This gives the flexibility to configure all aspects of the hashistack as well as run tasks needed for tests or demo purposes as part of `vagrant up` Note; The playbooks are included into the main run, so the syntax in the [example](/playbooks/prestart/0-example.yml) must be followed.
-They will be run in lexical order, and prefixing with numbers is a good
-way to get the order you want.
+They will be run in lexical order, and prefixing with numbers is a good way to get the order you want.